twoblokeswithapostie/bc-javascript-functions/README.md

 Business Catalyst JavaScript Collection
 ==========

-This is a JavScript collection we at http://www.twoblokeswithapostie.com want to share with Business Catalyst community.
+This is a collection of JavaScript functions http://www.twoblokeswithapostie.com|Two Blokes want to share with Business Catalyst community.
 Please feel free to contribute.

 For now, the only file in this repo is functions.js.
-We'll introduce more as we go along.
+We'll introduce more code to it as we get time.
+Please feel free to contribute.

 You need to add jQuery to the head of your document before linking this file.
 Here's a Google hosted link: